Crash & Burn (Traci Braxton album): Composition and lyrics

 Crash & Burn is a R&B album that consists of eleven tracks.
-Braxton described the sound as "the soulful adult contemporary from back in the 90s with a little mixture of today's R&B." Andy Kellman of AllMusic noted the songs contained considerable use of Auto-Tune.
+Andy Kellman of AllMusic noted the songs contained considerable use of Auto-Tune.
 Describing the vocals, MadameNoire's Veronica Wells said Traci's vocal range was higher than Toni's yet lower than Tamar's.
 Braxton said that she wanted her music to sound like a combination of Mary J. Blige and Jill Scott.
 Music critics had varying interpretations of the album's lyrics.
 Kellman wrote that the songs revolve around "heartbreak, romance, lust, and perseverance", while others felt that Braxton referenced problems within her marriage.
-The singer said that Crash & Burn was about her attempts to pursue a music career while facing obstacles.

 In the second track, "What About Love?", Braxton sings about a romantic relationship that she is unable to fix by herself.
 The following song, "Stay Sippin'", a duet with Raheem DeVaughn, who is the only featured artist on the standard edition of the album, revolves around whether the singer should love or leave her partner.
 During the midtempo ballad "Last Call", Braxton sings about repairing a damaged relationship.
 On the ninth track "Passion", she flirts with a man, but questions if they have a future as a couple; Charles referred to the song's composition as "upbeat [and] bubbly".
 Braxton sings about her partner's negative qualities on the tenth track "Reasons", which Charles describes as "snappy" and likened to Toni Braxton's 1993 single "Another Sad Love Song".
 The album's final track "Crash & Burn" focuses on "hav[ing] success in the fullness of time, and with the right intentions".
 Khayree Ali and Niko are featured on the album's bonus tracks.